 TECS asks that PARTICIPANTS who receive reimbursements lead out and participate in group fundraising efforts.
-If group fundraising efforts exceed the amount needed to cover the approved reimbursements outlined above, family-sponsored chaperones may be reimbursed up to a certain level, pre-determined by the principal, based upon fundraising success.
+If group fundraising efforts exceed the amount needed to cover the approved reimbursements outlined above, family-sponsored chaperones may be reimbursed up to a certain level, predetermined by the principal, based upon fundraising success.
 However, the school's responsibility will not exceed that pre-determined reimbursement amount.

+Related Policies:
-TECS Fundraising Policy

-TECS Donations, Gifts and Sponsorships Policy

-TECS Cash Receipts Policy

-TECS Effective Teaching Standards Policy

-TECS Transportation Policy
+TECS Fundraising Policy TECS Donations, Gifts and Sponsorships Policy TECS Cash Receipts Policy TECS Effective Teaching Standards Policy TECS Transportation Policy s Manual ices and Elcilities

-FUNDRAISING POLICY (1 OF 2)
+FUNDRAISING POLICY (1 of 2)